-Notice is hereby given that the 2023 Annual General Meeting of Shareholders (the "2023 Annual Meeting") of uniQure N.V., a public company with limited liability (naamloze vennootschap) under the laws of the Netherlands (the "Company," "uniQure," or "we"), will be held on June 13, 2023, at 9:00 a.m., Central European Summer Time, at the Company's principal executive offices located at Paasheuvelweg 25a, 1105 BP Amsterdam, the Netherlands for the following purposes:
+Notice is hereby given that the 2024 Annual General Meeting of Shareholders (the "2024 Annual Meeting") of uniQure N.V., a public company with limited liability (naamloze vennootschap) under the laws of the Netherlands (the "Company," "uniQure," or "we"), will be held on June 18, 2024, at 9:00 a.m., Central European Summer Time, at the Company's principal executive offices located at Paasheuvelweg 25a, 1105 BP Amsterdam, the Netherlands with the following agenda:

 - I. Opening and announcements - II.
-Board Report on the financial year 2022 (for discussion only) - III.
+Dutch statutory report over fiscal year 2023 (for discussion only) - III.
 Explanation of the application of the remuneration policy (for discussion only) - IV.
-Adoption of the 2022 Dutch statutory annual accounts (Voting Proposal No. 1) - V. Discharge of liability of the members of the Board of Directors (the "Board") (Voting Proposal No. 2) VI.
-Board Appointment: - a) reappointment of Madhavan Balachandran as non-executive director (Voting Proposal No. 3) - b) reappointment of Jack Kaye as non-executive director (Voting Proposal No. 4) - c) reappointment of Leonard Post as non-executive director (Voting Proposal No. 5) - d) reappointment of Jeremy Springhorn as non-executive director (Voting Proposal No. 6) - VII.
-Renew the designation of the Board as the competent body to issue Ordinary Shares and grant rights to subscribe for Ordinary Shares (Voting Proposal No. 7) - VIII.
-Reauthorize the Board to exclude or limit preemptive rights upon the issuance of Ordinary Shares and granting of rights to subscribe for Ordinary Shares (Voting Proposal No. 8) - IX.
-Reauthorize the Board to repurchase Ordinary Shares (Voting Proposal No. 9) - X. Appointment of KPMG Accountants N.V. as external auditors of the Company for the financial year 2023 (Voting Proposal No. 10) - XI.
-To approve, on an advisory basis, the compensation of the named executive officers of the Company (Voting Proposal No. 11) - XII.
-To approve the amendment and restatement of the Company's 2014 Share Incentive Plan (Voting Proposal No. 12) - XIII.
-Any other business - XIV.
+Adoption of the Dutch statutory annual accounts over fiscal year 2023 (Voting Proposal No. 1) - V. Discharge of liability of the members of our Board of Directors (the "Board") (Voting Proposal No. 2) - VI.
+Board Appointments: - a) Reappointment of Rachelle Jacques as non-executive director (Voting Proposal No. 3) - b) Reappointment of David Meek as non-executive director (Voting Proposal No. 4) - VII.
+Designate the Board as the competent body to issue ordinary shares and grant rights to subscribe for ordinary shares of the Company (Voting Proposal No. 5) - VIII.
+Reauthorize the Board to exclude or limit preemptive rights upon the issuance of ordinary shares and granting of rights to subscribe for ordinary shares of the Company (Voting Proposal No. 6) - IX.
+Reauthorize the Board to repurchase ordinary shares of the Company (Voting Proposal No. 7) - X. Appointment of KPMG Accountants N.V. as external auditors of the Company for the fiscal year 2024 (Voting Proposal No. 8) - XI.
+To approve, on an advisory basis, the compensation of the Company's named executive officers (Voting Proposal No. 9) - XII.
+To approve an increase in the number of authorized shares under Company's amended and restated 2014 Share Incentive Plan (the "2014 Plan") and to authorize the Board to issue ordinary shares and grant rights to subscribe for ordinary shares pursuant to the 2014 Plan (Voting Proposal No. 10) - XIII.
+Any other business that may properly come before the meeting or any adjournment of the meeting - XIV.
 Closing of the meeting

-Our Board of Directors (our "Board") recommends that you vote "FOR" each of the voting proposals noted above.
+Our Board recommends that you vote "FOR" each of the voting proposals noted above.

-Several of the agenda items are presented to the 2023 Annual Meeting because our Company is organized under the laws of the Netherlands.
+Several of the agenda items above are presented to the 2024 Annual Meeting because the Company is organized under the laws of the Netherlands.
 Several matters that are within the authority of the Board under the corporate laws of most U.S. states require shareholder approval under Dutch law.
 Additionally, Dutch corporate governance provisions require certain discussion topics for an annual general meeting of shareholders upon which shareholders do not vote.

-The Board has fixed the close of business Central European Summer Time on May 16, 2023 as the record date and, therefore, only the Company's shareholders of record ("Registered Shareholders") at the close of business Central European Summer Time on May 16, 2023 are entitled to receive this notice (the "Notice") and to vote at the 2023 Annual Meeting and any adjournment thereof.
+The Board has fixed the close of business Central European Summer Time on May 21, 2024 as the record date and, therefore, only the Company's shareholders of record ("Registered Shareholders") at the close of business Central European Summer Time on May 21, 2024 are entitled to receive this notice (the "Notice") and to vote at the 2024 Annual Meeting and any adjournment thereof.

 Only Registered Shareholders who have given notice in writing to the Company by 12:00 p.m.
-Central European Summer Time on June 12, 2023 of their intention to attend the 2023 Annual Meeting in person are entitled to so attend the 2023 Annual Meeting.
-The conditions for attendance at the 2023 Annual Meeting are as follows:
+Central European Summer Time on June 17, 2024 of their intention to attend the 2024 Annual Meeting in person are entitled to attend the 2024 Annual Meeting.
+The conditions for attendance at the 2024 Annual Meeting are as follows: